kentbrew/tootski/README.md

 - Parameters that populate the textarea and move the cursor to the end include `url` and `text`.

 I've tried a bunch of things, like loading the home instance page, finding the box, and filling it with content; on first interaction with the page, everything in the box goes away.
 Help figuring this out would be really great!

-## What Would Really, Really Help

-If the developers of Mastodon embraced browser extensions as a way to connect different instances, and left a few hooks for extensions to grab onto.